The Oldest War

 Gradually over the next year, Americans would read more and more about Indochina as the Communist Rebels moved toward victory.
 In November 1953, Vice-President Nixon made a fact-finding tour of Asia and the Middle East arguing that America would fight “communist colonialism.”
 On December 23 of the same year, Nixon gave a half-hour radio and television report to the nation on the global situation.
 He thought that the Communists were on the defensive, but the struggle was only beginning, particularly in places like Indochina.
 In the following months, Nixon continued his public warnings about the importance of not letting Indochina fall into Communist hands.
 As Vietminh forces neared victory in early 1954, Nixon again took center stage, making off-the-record comments at the American Society of Newspaper Editors’ convention about United States plans to send ground troops to Vietnam to protect its interests and prevent the spread of Communism.
 The speech soon leaked, and the public was again faced with another Asian war.
 But the United States did not intervene when the French Forces in Vietnam were defeated at Dien Ben Phu a few weeks later.
 The defeat signaled the end of French involvement in that country.
 The French left, and, to prevent the communists from moving in, the United States stepped up its aid to the government of South Vietnam, which was little more than a puppet regime run by the C.I.A.

 A month after Dien Ben Phu, the Supreme Court of New York (Appellate Division), in a 3 to 2 decision, overturned Mickey Jelke’s pandering conviction, concluding that public morality was not a sufficient concern to deny Mickey’s right to a public trial as guaranteed by the United States Constitution.
-The appellate court directed that Mickey be given another trial, this one open to the public and the press.
-The D.A.’s office appealed to the highest appellate court in New York.
+The intermediate appellate court directed that Mickey be given another trial, this one open to the public and the press.
+The D.A.’s office took the case to the highest court in New York, the Court of Appeals.
 The case was briefed and argued by mid-October.
 By then, the Red Scare had largely abated.
 Congress was no longer holding hearings about Communist infiltrators in Hollywood or the government.
 Tailgunner Joe McCarthy, the Senator from butter-loving Wisconsin, had been repudiated and publicly rebuked, and the Senate was contemplating censuring McCarthy.
 At the same time, however, Communism aggression around the globe was not ignored.
-In November, President Eisenhower asked the Senate to approve a Southeast Asia collective security treaty that, among other things, provided for Untied States economic assistance in the event of any armed attack or indirect aggression against the Indo-Chinese states of Vietnam, Laos or Cambodia.
+In November, President Eisenhower asked the Senate to approve a Southeast Asia collective security treaty that, among other things, provided for United States economic assistance in the event of any armed attack or indirect aggression against the Indo-Chinese states of Vietnam, Laos or Cambodia.
 The treaty was specifically designed to address the problem of internal Communist subversion in those states.
 If Communists threatened any of the states, either externally or internally, the United States would be ready to provide military aid.

 On New Year’s Eve, the Clerk of the Court of Appeals of New York released the opinion in People of the State of New York v.
 Minot F. Jelke, also known as Mickey Jelke.
 The court did not reach the constitutional issue that guided the lower appellate court.
 Regardless, the result was the same.
 “Of uncertain origin, but nevertheless firmly rooted in the common law,” the majority wrote, “the right to a public trial has long been regarded as a fundamental privilege of the defendant in a criminal prosecution.”
 In New York, the right was embodied in various statutes, including one that guaranteed to a criminal defendant “a speedy and public trial.”
 Although a court had some leeway to exclude members of the public in order to preserve order and maintain proper decorum, a broad exclusionary order of the type issued by Judge Valente was improper because of the statutory protections.
 There was, according to the court, “possible benefits of attendance by the press,” whose “widespread report of what goes on in the courts may well provide a potent force in restraining ‘possible abuse of judicial power.’”
 Even though Judge Valente “was unquestionably actuated by the highest of motives,” excluding the press could not be justified based on the “sensational and vulgar coverage” that the proceedings had been receiving in some newspapers.
 “Deplore as we may the bad taste of reporting of that kind, the courts may not take unto themselves the power to enforce their notions of public decency and morality at the sacrifice of basic rights guaranteed to the defendant by statute.”
 By a vote of 4 to 2, the case was remanded so that Mickey could have his day—his public day—in court.